6 Reasons why it is important to make a Will

 - You can consider Inheritance Tax (IHT) planning so that you don’t pay any more tax than you have to.

 Having a Will professionally drafted means that you can be advised where exemptions and reliefs from IHT may be available to your estate and your Will can be drafted accordingly.
-New (and very complex) IHT reliefs on residential property come into force on 6 April 2017 and now is an excellent time to seek professional advice about IHT planning in your Will.

 - You can set out exactly what will happen at your funeral.